Chapter 26:

 Luna said from her spot at the other end of the couch.
 Her voice was calm as always, but there was a spark of mischief hiding behind it.
 She played a long-range character with deadly precision.

-“Oh, we’re doing this now, huh?”
-I grinned, leaning forward and focusing harder.
+“Oh, nice one Luna!”
+I grinned, leaning forward, focusing harder.
 “Let’s see how you both handle this!”

-I timed it just right and launched a special move that caught both of them in its blast.
+I with perfect timing, I launched a special move that caught both of them.
 A glowing explosion filled the screen.

 “Aaaaah!
 Nooo!”
 Bel collapsed onto the couch in fake despair, throwing his arms up.
 “Big brother, you’re way too strong!”